tracelevinson/PoliBot/README.md

-# The PoliBot: see PoliBot.ipynb for write-up
+### Welcome to the PoliBot repo!
+See PoliBot.ipynb for the project write-up and check out @thePoliBot on Telegram.